Recall most recent dialog F7

-Press function key Ctrl-F7 or click to obtain a popup menu with recent dialogs.
+Press function key Ctrl F7 or click to obtain a context menu with recent dialogs.

 Recall dialog of a results or graph window

 Right-click in the title bar of a results of graph window.
-Next select Recall dialog in the popup menu.
+Next click Recall dialog on the context menu.
 This will recall the dialog box for the corresponding analysis or graph.